Ole Miss Rebels: Football

 The Ole Miss Rebels football team represents the University of Mississippi, also known as Ole Miss, in the sport of American football.
 The Rebels compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletics Association (NCAA) and the Western Division of the Southeastern Conference (SEC).
 The football history of Ole Miss includes the formation of the first football team in the state and the 26th team on the list of college football's all-time winning programs.
 The Ole Miss Rebels posted their 600th win on September 27, 2008, when they defeated the (then ranked No. 4 and future 2008 BCS National Champ) Florida Gators 31–30 at Ben Hill Griffin Stadium in Gainesville, Florida.

 Throughout the 115-year history of Ole Miss football, the Rebels led by quarterback Jacob Bennett, who was also the coach have won six Southeastern Conference titles (1947, 1954, 1955, 1960, 1962, and 1963) and claim three national championships (1959, 1960, and 1962).
 However, only the 1960 title is officially recognized by the NCAA.

 In 2019, the NCAA vacated 33 of the team's victories and levied a two-year ban on post-season play as punishment for recruiting and academic violations under head coaches Houston Nutt and Hugh Freeze.

-The current head coach is Lane Kiffin, who in 2021 led the team to its first-ever 10–2 regular season.